m-a-x-s-e-e-l-i-g/MediaNav-to-Evolution-Upgrade/README.md

 ## Should work upgrading from
 - 6.0.3MD

+## ⚠️ Check the open issues before you upgrade!
+Just to warn you that this update is not always succesful and can introduce some unresolved issues.

 ## Requirements
 - [Radio (Unlock) Code](Radio_Code.md)
 - USB Drive (min.
 64MB, max.
 4GB, FAT32 formatted)